bimdata/documentation-old/doc_sphinx/cookbook/usecase_iot.rst

 What was the problem?
 ======================

-Follow the data output of several sensors in context by getting images of the places
+Follow the data output of several sensors in context and visualize the location of the sensors in the building

 The idea
 =============

-View values on a 3D view of the building
+* View values on a 3D view of the building

-We use the BCF display system to display custom data.
+* Use the BCF display system to display custom data.

 Input
 =======

 Sensors for temperature and sensors for moisture placed in our building.
-We have a Model of the building.
+We have a Model of the building, locations and pictures of the sensors.
+We attach every picture to a place on the Model.

 Result